appcelerator/amplify-tooling/packages/amplify-auth-sdk/README.md

  * `app`: (String|Array) [optional] Specify the app to open the `target` with, or an array with the app and app arguments.
 Defaults to the system default web browser.
+ * `code`: (String) [optional] The authentication code from a successful interactive login.
- * `headless`: (Boolean) [optional] When the authentication method is interactive and headless is `true`, it will return the auth URL instead of starting the local web server and launching the web browser.
+ * `manual`: (Boolean) [optional] When the authentication method is interactive and manual is `true` it will return the auth URL instead of starting the local web server and launching the web browser.
 It is then up to the consumer to connect to the URL, login, and retrieve the auth code.
    Defaults to `false`.
  * `timeout`: (Number) [optional] The number of milliseconds to wait before timing out.
 Defaults to the `interactiveLoginTimeout` property.
  * `wait`: (Boolean) [optional] Wait for the opened app to exit before fulfilling the promise.
 If